The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 Foundations and Funds

-Foundations and funds are grant-making, asset-based organizations established by legal or natural persons for public benefit purposes (Article 1(1), Law on Foundations).
-Foundations must maintain an endowment of at least CZK 500,000 (approximately $21,500).
-Funds have no endowment requirements and may use all of their assets to pursue their statutory purposes (Article 2(3), Law on Foundations).
-Although neither form may engage in economic activities, both foundations and funds may organize cultural, social, sporting, and educational events, as well as lotteries, in order to raise funds (Article 23, Law on Foundations).
-Foundations may hold up to 20% of the shares of joint stock companies.
+Foundations and funds are mostly grantmaking, asset-based organizations established by legal or natural persons for public benefit purposes (Article 1(1), Law on Foundations).
+Foundations must maintain an endowment of at least 500,000 Czech Koruna (CZK) (approximately USD $26,3400).
+This endowment requirement does not apply to funds.
+While the value of a foundation’s endowment must be maintained and only its yields used, other assets of the foundation and all assets of a fund (including acquired donations) may be used to pursue statutory purposes, to provide financial support to third persons, and to cover administrative costs (Article 2(3), Law on Foundations).
+According to a 2010 change to the Law on Foundations, foundations and funds also may use their assets to cover their activities related to the fulfillment of the purpose for which they were established (amended Article 21 (1), Law on Foundations).
+Although neither form may engage in direct economic activities (with exceptions detailed below in section IV(D)(3)), both foundations and funds may organize cultural, social, sporting, and educational events, as well as lotteries and public collections, in order to raise funds (Article 23(1), Law on Foundations).
 Investments of assets that comprise the registered endowment are subject to specific rules limiting the risk of loss.
-(Article 23, Law on Foundations).
 Funds are prohibited from investing in capital markets.
-Foundations, but not funds, may establish Public Benefit Corporations.
+Foundations, but not funds, may establish Public Benefit Corporations (Article 23 (6b), Law on Foundations) and hold up to 20% of the shares of joint stock companies.
+For that purpose they may use up to 20% of the total value of their assets after subtracting the value of the registered endowment (Article 23 (7), Law on Foundations).

-Public Benefit Corporations are exempt from property tax on buildings that serve their purposes and from real estate, if the building is used to advance their purposes.
+PBCs are exempt from property tax on buildings that serve their purposes and from real estate tax, if the building is used to advance their purposes.

 B. Public Benefit Status

-Foundations and funds must promote “publicly beneficial goals.”
-(Article (1), Law on Foundations).
-These goals are defined as the development of spiritual values; protection of human rights and other humanitarian values; protection of the environment, cultural monuments and traditions; and the development of science, education, physical education, and sports.
-(Article 1(1), Law on Foundations).
-Public benefit companies must render “publicly beneficial services” (Article 2, Law on PBCs), but this term is left purposefully undefined, which limits the utility of this provision when conducting an equivalency determination.
+Foundations and funds must promote “publicly beneficial goals” (Article (1), Law on Foundations).
+These goals are defined as the development of spiritual values; protection of human rights and other humanitarian values; protection of the environment, cultural monuments and traditions; and the development of science, education, physical education, and sports (Article 1(1), Law on Foundations).
+Public benefit companies must render publicly beneficial services to the general public under equal and well-known conditions (Article 2, Law on PBCs), but otherwise the term is left purposefully undefined.
 The concept of public benefit does not appear in the Law on Associations.

 IV.
 Specific Questions Regarding Local Law